 Days to Germination: 14 – 21 days.

-Johnny Jump Up prefers cool to warm climates and wilt a bit in mid-summer heat.
-In warmer areas, we recommend partial shade.
+Johnny Jump Up prefers cool to warm climates and they will wilt a bit in mid-summer heat.
+Select a planting site where they will receive full sunlight.
+However, in warm weather areas, they will benefit from partial afternoon shade.

 Once your Johnny Jump Up plants are established, they should grow well, even if left unattended.

-The soil should be moist, but not wet.
-Water them during dry periods, once or twice per week.
+Keep soil should be moist, but not wet.
+Established plants are somewhat drought tolerant.
+However, water them during dry periods, once or twice per week.
 Keep them well weeded.

 Extend the blooming period, by deadheading, spent blooms.
 After flowers have died, pinch off the dead flower heads to promote new blooms.
 Also, deadheading helps to keep a neat and tidy appearance.
 Of course, if you are going to save seeds for next year, keep a few spent flowers on the plant until the dead bloom has completely dried.